Melissajwomack/friend-finder/README.md

 ## How to use the app:
 * Go to this link: https://pure-citadel-25503.herokuapp.com/ .
 * Enter your name and a link to a photo of you.
-* Chose a value from 1-5 in response to the question.
+* Chose a value from 1-5 in response to each question.
-* Press enter to see your match!
+* Click submit to see your match!

 ## Other info: